mrbobbytables/openvpn/README.md

 * `SERVICE_LOGROTATE_INTERVAL` - The time in seconds between run of either the logrotate command or the provided logrotate script.
 Default is set to `3600` or 1 hour in the script itself.

-* `SERVICE_LOGROTATE_CONFIG` - The path to the logrotate config file.
+* `SERVICE_LOGROTATE_CONF` - The path to the logrotate config file.
 If neither config or script is provided, it will default to `/etc/logrotate.conf`.

 * `SERVICE_LOGROTATE_SCRIPT` - A script that should be executed on the provided interval.
 Useful to do cleanup of logs for applications that already handle rotation, or if additional processing is required.